callumski/github-migrate-trac-tickets/README.txt

 It creates and merges "Milestones".

-It uses Trac "Components" as GitHub "Labels".
+It uses Trac "Components", "Type" and "Priority"s as GitHub "Labels".

+N.B.
+It maps Trac "defect" to GitHub "bug".

 It cannot migrate ticket ownership to GitHub Issue "Assignee" since we have no way to map customer-specific Trac usernames into global GitHub